 A Gnawing Sense of Discomfort

-The term discourse has been invoked by many authors but perhaps most notably in the work of the infamous French philosopher Michel Foucault who used the term to denote a particular socio-historical system that produces knowledge and meaning.
-Perhaps most applicable to current circumstances discourse in Foucauldian scholarship placed a particular stress on how power relationships were expressed through particular languages and behaviour leading to ‘practices that systemically form the objects of which they speak’.
-In the speech given at the Frankfurt bookfair Žižek mentioned an article5 in Der Spiegel regarding the BDS movement entitled “Wer Antisemit ist, bestimmt der Jude und nicht der potenzielle Antisemit” or “Who is a antisemite is determined by the Jew and not the potential antisemite”.
-The piece which takes the form of an interview between Michael Naumann, the first Minister of State for Culture in the 1999-2000 Red-Green government and then co-editor of “Zeit” magazine a largely centrist/liberal publication.
+The term “discourse” has been invoked by many authors, most notably by the French philosopher Michel Foucault, who used it to denote a particular socio-historical system that produces knowledge and meaning.
+In Foucauldian scholarship, discourse is understood as expressing power relationships through specific languages and behaviors, leading to ‘practices that systemically form the objects of which they speak.’
+In his speech at the Frankfurt Book Fair, Žižek mentioned an article in Der Spiegel regarding the BDS movement entitled “Wer Antisemit ist, bestimmt der Jude und nicht der potenzielle Antisemit” or “Who is an antisemite is determined by the Jew and not the potential antisemite.”
+The piece, an interview between Michael Naumann, the first Minister of State for Culture in the 1999-2000 Red-Green government, and then co-editor of “Zeit” magazine, a largely centrist/liberal publication, appears on its face to be a prudent statement.
+It is commonly invoked in various civil rights struggles.
+However, as Žižek pointed out, a curious contradiction emerges where seemingly the same logic is not afforded to Palestinians and their allies when defining their own oppression.

 Addendum